Above the Golden State

-Above the Golden State was an American Christian rock band from Portland, Oregon.
+Above the Golden State, also known as Nations, was an American Christian rock band from Portland, Oregon.
 Their self-titled debut album, Above the Golden State, was released on July 22, 2008 through Sparrow Records.
 The band's first single from the album was "Sound of Your Name", which was included in WOW Hits 2009 as a bonus track.
-An EP (extended play) called "The Golden Rule" was released in 2010, with lead single "I Am Loved".
-On April 3, 2012, The band released a new EP titled "Word's Don't Act," reflecting the name of its first track.
-The band then raised money for the independent release, at the same time changing the band's name to Nations.
-The self-titled album "Nations" was released on August 27, 2013.
+An extended play titled The Golden Rule was released on January 1, 2010, with lead single "I Am Loved".
+On April 3, 2012, the band released a new EP titled Word's Don't Act, reflecting the name of its first track.

+The band changed their name to Nations.
+They began fundraising for a second album, titled Nations, which would be released on August 27, 2013.

+In 2018, frontman Michael Hughes Watson began his solo music career.

 Musical style

 Above the Golden State has been described as being indie rock and Christian, but Above the Golden State self-describe their music as "west coast rock, pop."
 Lead singer Michael Watson said "we're doing our best not to call it surf rock—basically, it's that with a touch of the rainy northwest."
 The band has said that they are fans of all musical styles, and have been influenced by Weezer, Five Iron Frenzy and Delirious?, as well as the Beatles and Duke Ellington.